miooo0o/B42/Readme.md

 ### Overview
 Here are the things you need to know if you want to succeed this assignment:

-- One or more p_threads sit at a round time_table.
+- One or more p_threads sit at a round timetable.
-There is a large bowl of spaghetti in the middle of the time_table.
+There is a large bowl of spaghetti in the middle of the timetable.

 - The p_threads alternatively `eat`, `think`, or `sleep`.
 While they are eating, they are not thinking nor sleeping;
 while thinking, they are not eating nor sleeping;
 and, of course, while sleeping, they are not eating nor thinking.

-- There are also forks on the time_table.
+- There are also forks on the timetable.
 There are **as many forks as p_threads**.
 - Because serving and eating spaghetti with only one fork is very inconvenient, a philosopher takes their right and their left forks to eat, one in each hand.
-- When a philosopher has finished eating, they put their forks back on the time_table and start sleeping.
+- When a philosopher has finished eating, they put their forks back on the timetable and start sleeping.
 Once awake, they start thinking again.
 The simulation stops when  a philosopher dies of starvation.
 - Every philosopher needs to eat and should never starve.
 - Philosophers don’t speak with each other.
 - Philosophers don’t know if another philosopher is about to die.